-The following column was written and submitted by Neil Copeland of Seven Lakes Kennels.
+Contributed by Neil Copeland at Seven Lakes Kennels.

 During those first initial weeks after you bring home your puppy, he learns quickly and is eager.

 We all are so proud of our puppies learning “sit,” a little bit of “stay” and starting to potty train.
 Up to about four months of age, all is great and then — boom! — your puppy only does it when he wants to.